tristantbg/kirby-resize-on-demand-plugin/README.md

 `http://yoursite.com/thumbs/pageuri/imagename-500-a1fe324ad3b1.jpg`

-The resized images are still created in the `thumbs` folder, but in a subdirectory that matches the untranslated URI of the page where the original image is found.
-The filename consists of the image name, the requested width and a 12 character MD5 hash of the original images’s ´$image->modified()´ value.
+The resized images are created in the `thumbs` folder, but in a subdirectory that matches the untranslated URI of the page where the original image is found.
+The filename consists of the image name, the requested width and a 12 character MD5 hash of the original images’s `$image->modified()` value.

 Based on these information, the router runs a function that finds the original image, resizes it and serves the resized image via a chunked `readfile()`.